lsst/faro/doc/lsst.faro/design.rst

 -------------------

 - Preparation:  produces an intermediate data product
-- Measurement:  produces an lsst.verify.Measurement
+- Measurement:  produces one scalar lsst.verify.Measurement per unit of data (e.g., per tract, per patch).
-- Summary:  takes collection of lsst.verify.Measurement objects as input and produces an ``lsst.verify.Measurement``
+- Summary:  takes collection of lsst.verify.Measurement objects as input and produces a single scalar ``lsst.verify.Measurement`` that is an aggregation (e.g., mean, median, rms, etc.) of the per-tract, per-patch, etc. metrics.

 Naming conventions
 ------------------